Deep Attention Based Semi-Supervised 2D-Pose Estimation for Surgical Instruments: Experiments

-As can be seen on Tables \ref{table:endovis6} and \ref{table:endovis7}, semi-supervised learning methods consistently improve the ability to extrapolate to unseen geometries while maintaining high accuracy for seen instruments.
+As can be seen on Table~\ref{table:endovis6}, semi-supervised learning methods consistently improve the ability to extrapolate to unseen geometries while maintaining high accuracy for seen instruments.
 It is observed that the network trained with pseudo-labeling method is more consistent across seen and unseen instruments, and therefore, this model has been selected as the final semi-supervised model.
-Tables \ref{table:endovis10} and \ref{table:endovis9} provide detailed results for the pseudo-labeling method for all sequences.
-Furthermore, in Table \ref{table:endovis8}, a comparison of the supervised baseline, final semi-supervised model and state of the art in terms of f1 score and root mean squared pixel error provided.
+Furthermore, in Table \ref{table:endovis8}, a comparison of the supervised baseline, final semi-supervised model and state of the art in terms of f1-score and root mean squared pixel error provided.
 It should be noted that following Du et. al. \cite{du2018articulated}, for all the experiments a pixel threshold of 20 pixels on the original frame is used.
-As can be seen in this table, semi-supervised learning improves the supervised baseline in average f1 score and pixel error.
+Table~\ref{table:endovis8} shows that semi-supervised learning improves the supervised baseline in average f1-score and pixel error.
 Plus, the state of the art is improved in terms of average f1-score and pixel error while only using $\sim$2.1M trainable parameters which goes to show the usefulness of semi-supervised learning and the strength of the designed network architecture.
 The runtime of DAU-Net-64-3 is measured as 35 ms on Nvidia TITAN X GPU.

-An example of the virtual adversarial noise for EndoVis dataset is visualized in Figure \ref{fig:VAT_visu}.
-As can be seen noise is added to pixels where reflective surfaces are present.
-This is to be expected because instruments do not have defining texture for the majority of the parts, however, they reflect the light.
-Therefore, VAT tries to fool the network into thinking that reflective surfaces are instruments.